DigitalState/Guide/softdelete.md

 See the DigitalState Postman Collection in the SDK Repo for further examples of the `deleted` query param.

+## How does Soft-Delete work?

+Each entity that has soft-delete enabled, implements a property named `deletedAt`, which tracks the timestamp of when that database record was deleted.

 ## How to Un-Delete soft-deleted content?

-...

-## How does Soft-Delete work?

-Each entity that has soft-delete enabled, implements a database column (COLUMN NAME GOES HERE), which tracks the timestamp of when that database record was deleted.
+In order to un-delete soft-deleted content, you will need to issue a PATCH request to the entity with `"deletedAt": null`.

 ## What Happens when you Create new content?

-...
+By default, when creating a new entity, the `deletedAt` column will be null.
+In other words, a non-deleted content.

 ## What happens when you delete content?

-... something like timestamp is applied

-## What happens when you un-delete content?

-... something like the column value is returned to null?
-Is there a log or somesort of history of un-deletion?
-If not, but its planned (not saying it is, just asking), then create a ticket and link to it.
+When issuing a DELETE request to an entity with soft-delete enabled, the row will remain in storage, however, the `deletedAt` property will be updated with the current timestamp.
+The entity will be then considered soft-deleted.

 ## How to Permanently Delete data?

-...
-If there not currently a API for this then explain how a API function is not currently implemented.
-Create a Ticket/issue for it, and Link to that ticket.
+Entities that has soft-delete enabled cannot be deleted outright from storage at the moment.
+See [ticket](https://github.com/DigitalState/Core/issues/33).

 ## Various Conditions